openedx-unsupported/devstack/docs/pycharm_integration.rst

 For LMS and Studio, the setup is a hack because we (unfortunately) modified ``manage.py``.

-Add a new Run/Debug Configuration of type "Django server", with the following options:
+After configuring the interpreter, add a new `Django Server Run/Debug Configuration`_, with the following specific values.

 1. Leave host/port blank